DBCDK/log-tracer/README.md

 # Generate test data
-If you need to verify your setup you might need to generate some test data and send to a kafka topic.
+If you need to verify your setup you might need to generate some test data and send it to a kafka topic.
 Log-tracer has a built in command for that called --generate-test-events.
 A random log event is simulated to be from one of four environments; "dev", "test", "stage", "prod".
 The hostname of the log event can be one of these "mesos-node-1", "mesos-node-2", "mesos-node-3", "oldfaithfull".
 Finally the application id can be "smooth-sink", "wild-webapp", "terrific-transformer", "dashing-database.

 ```bash